 Sell donated gold and silver from Barrow-in-Furness charity shops, online and by post.

 How does a Barrow-in-Furness charity shop sell donated gold and silver?Send a photo of the item to GoldPaid online on WhatsApp and ask any questions first.
 Request a free prepaid Royal Mail Special Delivery label, post the item, and receive a no-obligation written valuation.
 If your shop accepts, the charity is paid by Faster Payments into its registered bank account.
-Declined items are returned free and insured.
+Declined items are returned free and tracked.
 There is no shop visit and no long drive to a city.

 Charity shops in Barrow-in-Furness